THE BLOG © www.rt66pix.com

 The TECH section discusses photographic technique and technology.
 ROADS summarizes American transportation corridors and movements.
 HISTORY dusts off the past.
 PRESERVATION offers successes and failures.
 And for a refreshing break the FUN!© section offers a chance to test your new-found knowledge.

-Everything is here on the site, not on social media.
+Everything is on this site, there is no social media component.
 There's lots to see and enjoy, and you can take your time.

 So...Happy Trails and Happy Motoring!